naninovel/docs/docs/api/index.md

 Removes (disposes) actors (character, background, text printer, choice handler) with the specified IDs.
 In case multiple actors with the same ID found (eg, a character and a printer), will affect only the first found one.

 ::: info NOTE
-This command should only be used with actor implementations, which don't support per-appearance resource mapping and only when experiencing issues with memory usage.
+By default, Naninovel automatically removes unused actors when unloading script resources; only use this command when `Remove Actors` is disabled in resource provider configuration or when you need to force-dispose an actor at specific moment.
 Consult [memory management](https://pre.naninovel.com/guide/memory-management#actor-resources) guide for more info.
 :::

 <div class="config-table">